nicklockwood/iCarousel/README.md

 This method is called when the carousel finishes decelerating and you can assume that the currentItemIndex at this point is the final stopping value.
 Unlike previous versions, the carousel will now stop exactly on the final index position in most cases.
 The only exception is on non-wrapped carousels with bounce enabled, where, if the final stopping position is beyond the end of the carousel, the carousel will then scroll automatically until it aligns exactly on the end index.
 For backwards compatibility, the carousel will always call `scrollToItemAtIndex:animated:` after it finishes decelerating.
 If you need to know for certain when the carousel has stopped moving completely, use the `carouselDidEndScrollingAnimation` delegate method.

-	- (float)carouselItemWidth:(iCarousel *)carousel;
+	- (CGFloat)carouselItemWidth:(iCarousel *)carousel;

 Returns the width of each item in the carousel - i.e. the spacing for each item view.
 If the method is not implemented, this defaults to the width of the first item view that is returned by the `carousel:viewForItemAtIndex:` dataSource method.

-	- (float)carouseScrollSpeed:(iCarousel *)carousel;
+	- (CGFloat)carouseOffsetMultiplier:(iCarousel *)carousel;

-Returns the scroll speed multiplier when the user drags the carousel with their finger.
+Returns the offset multiplier to use when the user drags the carousel with their finger.
 It does not affect programmatic scrolling or deceleration speed.
-If the method is not implemented, this defaults to 1.0 for most carousel types, but defaults to 4.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced.
+If the method is not implemented, this defaults to 1.0 for most carousel types, but defaults to 2.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced and so must be dragged further to move the same distance.

 	- (BOOL)carouselShouldWrap:(iCarousel *)carousel;

 Return YES if you want the carousel to wrap around when it reaches the end, and no if you want it to stop.
 If you do not implement this method, wrapping will be enabled or disabled depending on the carousel type.
 Generally, circular carousel types will wrap by default and linear ones won't.

-	- (CATransform3D)carousel:(iCarousel *)carousel transformForItemView:(UIView *)view withOffset:(float)offset;
+	- (CATransform3D)carousel:(iCarousel *)carousel transformForItemView:(UIView *)view withOffset:(CGFloat)offset;

 This method can be used to provide a custom transform for each carousel view.
 The offset argument is the distance of the view from the middle of the carousel.
 The  currently centered item view would have an offset of 0, the one to the right would have an offset value of 1.0, the one to the left an offset value of -1.0, and so on.
 To implement the linear carousel style, you would therefore simply multiply the offset value by the item width and use it as the x value of the transform.
 If you need to manipulate the view in other ways as it scrolls, such as settings its alpha opacity, you can manipulate the view property directly.
 Manipulating the view frame, center or bounds is not recommended as the effect may be unpredictable and subject to undocumented change in future releases.